jxnl/blog/docs/services.md

 I developed most of my skills at Stitchfix over the past 8 years.
 I mostly trained models, built production systems, and worked with data.

-The mandate when I joined was simply '*vision models work now, how do we make money, how do we get to product*'.
+The mandate when I joined in 2016 was simply '*vision models work now, how do we make money, how do we get to product*'.
 I managed data labeling teams.
-I trained vision fine-tunes for generative models and multi-modal embeddings.
-This was to improve product search and relevance.
+I trained vision models to explore generative models and multi-modal embeddings.
+(This was to improve product search and relevance.)

 Sound familiar?

-- *Text work now, how do we make money?*
+- *Text works now, how do we make money?*
 - *How do we do search?*
 - *How do we understand relevance?*
 - *How do we build a system that can improve over time using user feedback?*

 I'm not a researcher stuck on shiny models.
 Instead, I'll guide you towards practical solutions.
-My approach emphasizes:

-- Having simple baselines
+- Create simple baselines
-- Focusing on straightforward systems
+- Focus on simple systems
-- Prioritizing business outcomes
+- Prioritize business outcomes

 These principles ensure that your AI initiatives remain grounded in real-world applications and deliver tangible results.

-And over the past two years I've worked with a dozen companies to help them navigate the landscape. **I know what works and what doesn't.** For everything else, I have a network of trusted experts and vendors to help you.
+And over the past two years I've worked with a dozen companies to help them navigate the landscape. **I know what works and what doesn't.** For everything else, I have a network of trusted experts and vendors to help us.

 You might wonder why I don't start my own company.
 Sadly, a [hand injury](./writing/posts/hand-injury.md) limits how much I can code.
 Because of this, I want my coding time to have the biggest impact possible.
 That's why I mainly focus on [instructor](https://python.useinstructor.com) and [education](./systematically-improve-your-rag.md).